mokkabonna/knockout.bindingHandlers.number/README.md

 	});

 This binding is written in AMD.
 Just require it to init it.
 It will attach itself to knockout globally.
 No need to require it more than once.

-	define(['somefolder/number'])
+It will also return knockout.

+	define(['somefolder/number'], function(ko){
+		//use knockout
+	});

 ## Behaviour